+Battery corrosion is one of the leading causes for a engine not to start.
+It prevents the battery from receiving a charge due to a high resistance connection, which eventually causes the battery to be drained.
+If the battery terminals are corroded, please clean them (if possible) before attempting to jump starting the engine.
 If done incorrectly, jumping a dead battery can be dangerous and financially risky.
 These procedures are ONLY for vehicles are that are both negatively grounded and the electrical system voltages are the SAME.
 In other words, do not jump (or charge) a six-volt battery with a 12-volt battery.
 These procedures would also apply to using fully charged jump starters.
 Jump starters need to be periodically recharged.
 Please follow the jump stater manufacturer's recommendations or recharge every three months.
 NEVER jump a frozen battery and ALWAYS connect POSITIVE to POSITIVE and NEGATIVE (-) to the ENGINE BLOCK or FRAME away from the dead starting battery.
 Reverse this rule to disconnect.
 The American Automobile Association (AAA) estimates that of the 275 million vehicles that will traveling in the U.S. during the Summer of 2003, 7.4 million (or 2.7%) will break down.
 Of that number, 1.3 million (or 17.7%) will require a battery jump to start their engine.
 The German automobile association (ADAC) estimates that their battery related service calls has increased from 21.7% per year in 1999 to 29.9% in 2004.

 In cold weather, good quality jumper cables (or booster cables) with at least eight-gauge wire is necessary to provide enough current to the disabled vehicle to start the engine.
 Larger diameter, smaller gauge number wire is better because it will carry more power.
 Please check the owner's manuals for BOTH vehicles or jump starter BEFORE attempting to jump-start.
 Please follow the manufacturers' procedures, for example, some vehicles should not be running during a jump-start of a disabled one.
-However, starting the disabled vehicle with the good vehicle running can prevent having both vehicles disabled and provides a higher voltage to the starting motor of the disabled vehicle.
+However, starting the disabled vehicle with the donor vehicle running can prevent having both vehicles disabled and provides a higher voltage to the starting motor of the disabled vehicle.
 Avoid the booster cable clamps touching each other or the POSITIVE clamp touching anything but the POSITIVE (+) post of the battery, because momentarily touching the block or frame can short the battery and cause extensive and costly damage or an explosion.

 6.1.
 If below freezing, insure that the electrolyte is NOT frozen in the dead battery.
 If frozen, do NOT jump or boost the battery if the case is cracked or until the battery has been full thawed out, recharged, tested.
 When electrolyte freezes, it expands and damage the plates or plate separators, which can cause the plates to warp and short out or the case to crack.
 When the battery is frozen, the best solution is to temporarily substitute a fully charged battery for frozen one or tow the vehicle to a heated garage.
 With any completely dead (or flat) battery, cell reversal can occur.
 Please Section 14.14.
 The electrolyte in a dead battery will freeze at approximately 20°F (-6.7°C).
 The freezing point of a battery is determined by the State of Charge and the higher it is, the lower the freezing temperature.
 Please see the Electrolyte Freeze Points Table in Section 4.4.1.
 If the battery has been sitting for several months and frozen, then the battery has probably sulfated as well.
 Please see Sections 16 and 13 for more information.
 If the battery has been sitting for several hours and frozen, then the problem is either an excessive parasitic load like leaving the headlights on or a faulty charging system.
 Please see Sections 10 or 9, respectively for more information.